 Monk fruit has been used for thousands of years and is a cornerstone to Chinese herbal medicine.
-It is known to increase qi (life energy) and well-being, earning it the moniker ‘The Immortals Fruit’.
-The erythritol is a non-GMO sugar alcohol that doesn’t upset digestion like other common sugar alcohols, such as xylitol, mannitol and sorbitol.
+It is known to increase qi (life energy) and well-being, which is why it’s known as ‘The Immortals Fruit’.
+The erythritol is a non-GMO sugar alcohol that doesn’t upset digestion like other common sugar alcohols, such as mannitol and sorbitol.
 Sugar alcohols occur naturally in foods, so they have been part of the human diet for centuries, but what really sets erythritol apart from the rest is that it’s created from a fermentation process as opposed to hydrogenation.

 Paleo raw cookie dough truffles

 3/4 cup almond flour

 1/4 cup Lakanto

 2 tbsp Sun Potion tocos